DictionaryHere you will find definitions of words and phrases commonly used in the world of whales and dolphins.

 Acoustic: relating to sound.
-A cetacean’s primary sense is hearing and they rely on sound to communicate with each other, navigate around their environment and to find food.
+A whale or dolphin's primary sense is hearing and they rely on sound to communicate with each other, navigate around their environment and to find food.

 Baleen: comb-like bristles that hang from the upper jaws of most of the largest whales.
 Baleen is used by whales to filter their food from the water.
-Hence the term ‘baleen whales’.
+Hence the term ‘baleen whales’ (such as humpback whales).

 Blow: the cloud of water droplets and mucus that comes from a cetacean’s blowhole when it breathes out.
 Also known as a ‘spout’.

 Blowhole: a cetacean’s ‘nostril/s’ on top of its head.
-Cetaceans with teeth have one blowhole, cetaceans with baleen have two blowholes.
+Whales and dolphins with teeth have one blowhole, those with baleen have two blowholes.

 Blubber: the layer of fat just under the skin that helps keep a cetacean warm and provides an energy store for them.

 Bow-riding: riding on the pressure wave in front of a boat or even a large whale.

 Breaching: when a cetacean leaps out of the water, often landing back on their side with a splash.

 Bycatch: the unintentional capture of animals in fishing nets, such as dolphins in trawl nets and porpoises in set nets.

 Calf: a baby/young cetacean that is still being nursed by its mum.